Wayley/wing-use-auth/README.md

 # wing-use-auth

-the auth hook for react
+> The auth hook for react